 Exploration Blocks

-The selected exploratory blocks are in basins of different environments and exploratory models.
-The different environments and models aim to expand reserves and Brazilian oil and natural gas production, expand knowledge of sedimentary basins, decentralize exploratory investment in Brazil, establish national and foreign companies in the country, as well as offer opportunities to small and medium-sized companies.
+The selected exploration blocks are located in basins of different environments and exploratory models.
+The study of different sedimentary environments and depositional models aim to expand Brazilian reserves as well as oil and gas production, amplify knowledge of sedimentary basins, decentralize exploratory investment in Brazil, establish national and foreign companies in the country, and offer opportunities to small and medium-sized companies.

-The current version of the tender protocol of the Open Acreage of Concession includes a total of 332 exploration blocks.
-These blocks comply with the provisions of CNPE Resolution No. 17/2017, which determines that the areas offered must be previously analyzed for environmental viability by the competent environmental agencies agreed upon in a Joint Statement.
+The current version of the tender protocol for the Open Acreage of Concession includes a total of 495 exploration blocks available for bidding.
+These blocks comply with the provisions of CNPE Resolution n.º 17/2017, which determines that the proposed areas must be previously assessed for environmental feasibility by the competent environmental agencies agreed upon in a Joint Statement.

-Considering that the resolutions and any other documents do not have an English version, see the files (in Portuguese), the maps and Shapefile on the corresponding Portuguese page: Blocos Exploratórios — Português (Brasil) (www.gov.br).
+The files related to the 495 exploration blocks are available at ANP website.
+Considering that the resolutions and other documents do not have an English version, please see the files, maps and Shapefiles (in Portuguese) on the corresponding Portuguese page: Blocos Exploratórios.

 - Blocks under evaluation

-At the moment, 1673 blocks are under study, located in 94 sectors of 25 Brazilian sedimentary basins (updated in March/2025).
-Spreadsheets, maps and shapefiles of the exploratory blocks and sectors under study in the OPC are available for consultation.
+A total of 1521 blocks located in 89 sectors across 24 Brazilian sedimentary basins are currently under study (updated in November/2025).
+Spreadsheets, maps and shapefiles of the exploration blocks and sectors under study are available for consultation in the Open Acreage of Concession process.

-Considering that the resolutions and any other documents do not have an English version, see the files (in Portuguese), the maps and Shapefile on the corresponding Portuguese page: Blocos Exploratórios — Português (Brasil) (www.gov.br).
+Considering that the resolutions and other documents do not have an English version, please see the files, the maps and Shapefiles (in Portuguese) on the corresponding Portuguese page: Blocos Exploratórios.

 - How a block is included in the OPC

-The process begins with the performance of a geological and economic assessment of the block or set of blocks that may be offered in the OPC by ANP's technical area and approval by the Agency's Collegiate Board.
+The process begins with the performance of a geological and economic assessment, by ANP's technical area and approval by the Agency's Collegiate Board, of the block or set of blocks that may be offered in the Open Acreage.

 The environmental agencies then evaluate the areas for possible restrictions on carrying out exploration and production activities and the opinions produced indicate possible needs for adjustments to the boundaries of the blocks, make recommendations for subsequent environmental licensing and support a joint statement by MMA and MME, under the terms of Interministerial Ordinance MME/MMA No. 01/2022.